LelleAnd/ops/Doc/OpsConfig.md

   The interface can be specified with a specific ip address for the machine, e.g. "192.168.10.72", or using a subnet specification like "192.168.10.0/24" or "192.168.10.0/255.255.255.0".
 Using a subnet specification instead of a specific ip address, makes it possible to have the same configuration on several nodes.
 Node names like "localhost" can be used instead of a numeric IP address.
   * **timeToLive**, defines the IP4 *ttl* value to use for multicast communication.
 This can be used to define how far the communication will reach.
 If this tag is omitted, a value of 1 is used.
   * **inSocketBufferSize**, sets a default underlying socket buffer size used for topics that doesn't specify its own, see *Topic* below.
 If this tag is omitted, the OS default is used.
   * **outSocketBufferSize**, sets a default underlying socket buffer size used for topics that doesn't specify its own, see *Topic* below.
 If this tag is omitted, the OS default is used.
+Please note that this parameter has special meaning for transport _shmem_.
+See the _Transport Mechanism_ description below.
   * **metaDataMcPort**, defines the multicast port used for metadata communication between participants.
 If this tag is omitted, the default port is 9494.
 If set to 0, metadata will be disabled.
 See the *Transport Mechanisms* section below how this effects the communication.
   * **debugMcPort**, defines the multicast port used for the debug control and monitoring of publishers and subscribers in a domain.
 If the tag is omitted or set to 0, the debug facilities are disabled.
 For more information see [debug facilities](DebugFunc.md).
   * **channels**, a list of *Channel* elements, see Channel Configuration below.